SheffieldML/GPc/README.md

 <a name="spgp1d"><h2>One Dimensional Data Data</h2></a>

-<p>Provided with the software, in the <code>examples</code> directory, is a one dimensional regression problem.
-The file is called <code>spgp1d.svml</code>.
+<p>Provided with the software, in the `examples` directory, is a one dimensional regression problem.
+The file is called `spgp1d.svml`.

 <p>First we will learn the data using the following command,

-<p><code>$ ./gp -v 3 learn -# 100 examples/sinc.svml sinc.model</code>
+<p>`$ ./gp -v 3 learn -# 100 examples/sinc.svml sinc.model`

-<p>The flag <code>-v 3</code> sets the verbosity level to 3 (the highest level) which causes the iterations of the scaled conjugate gradient algorithm to be shown.
-The flag <code>-# 100</code> terminates the optimisation after 100 iterations so that you can quickly move on with the rest of the tutorial.
+<p>The flag `-v 3` sets the verbosity level to 3 (the highest level) which causes the iterations of the scaled conjugate gradient algorithm to be shown.
+The flag `-# 100` terminates the optimisation after 100 iterations so that you can quickly move on with the rest of the tutorial.

-<p>The software will load the data in <code>sinc.svml</code>.
+<p>The software will load the data in `sinc.svml`.
 The labels are included in this file but they are <i>not</i> used in the optimisation of the model.
 They are for visualisation purposes only.

 <h3>Gnuplot</h3>

-<p>The learned model is saved in a file called <code>sinc.model</code>.
+<p>The learned model is saved in a file called `sinc.model`.
 This file has a plain text format to make it human readable.
 Once training is complete, the learned covariance function parameters of the model can be displayed using

-<p><code>$ ./gp display sinc.model</code>
+<p>`$ ./gp display sinc.model`

-<p><code>
+<p>`
 Loading model file.</br>
 ... done.</br>
 Standard GP Model: </br>